-Chemo brain is another symptom of HL or side effect of treatment such as chemotherapy.
+Chemo brain is another symptom or side effect of NHL and treatments such as chemotherapy.

-Chemo brain is also called mild cognitive impairment.
+Chemo brain is also called mild cognitive impairment (MCI).
 It can also affect people with cancer who have not had chemotherapy.
 The exact cause of chemo brain is not known.